21 Words for 'Fool' And Their Oafish Origins

 A sap, or “gullible person,” may have been shortened in the early 1800s from sapskull, or someone whose head is like sapwood, the soft, sap-conducting wood between a tree’s bark and the hard, inner timber.

 In the early 1900s, it seems American English created the shorter boob from the much older booby (1600), which the great English lexicographer Samuel Johnson defined as a “dull, heavy, stupid fellow; a lubber.”
 While its ultimate origin is unclear, there are several theories.
 A leading one takes boob back to the Spanish bobo, “fool,” also used of seabirds, hence the blue-footed booby.
-Bobo, in turn, may come from the Latin balbus, meaning and imitating “stammering.”
+Bobo, in turn, may come from the Latin balbus, meaning “stammering.”

 Speaking of lubber, this old-fashioned insult for a “big, clumsy fellow” goes all the way back to the 14th century.
 It might be from an even older Scandinavian-based lobi, “lazy lout,” or the French lobeor, “swindler, parasite.”
 Lubbers first mocked idle monks, so-called abbey-lubbers, before ridiculing inept sailors as landlubbers.